justjim1220/MMM-NewsFeedTicker/README.md

 # MMM-NewsFeedTicker
 news ticker like what you see on the news channels, except for online newspapers, showing current headlines and short descritpions.

-The MMM-NewsFeedTickermodule is a 3rd party module of the <a href=https://github.com/MichMich/MagicMirror/tree/developMagicMirror>MagicMirror</a>
+The MMM-NewsFeedTickermodule is a <a href=https://github.com/MichMich/MagicMirror/wiki/3rd-Party-Modules>3rd Party Module</a> of the <a href=https://github.com/MichMich/MagicMirror/tree/developMagicMirror>MagicMirror</a>

 ## Screenshots